sanjerine/beyond-words/README.md

 are expected to provide insights into the trade-offs between model alignment for safety and their effectiveness in nuanced content moderation tasks such as hate speech detection.

+## Repository Structure

+The repository contains two folders:
+- **dissertation**: notebooks used for dissertation experiments, as part of the Honours Programme at UWA - dated October 2024.
+- **latest** : which contains finalized, cleaned versions of experiment notebooks, in preparation for paper submission (approx 2024).
+This is currently still **in-progress**.

 This report is submitted as partial fulfilment of the requirements for the Honours Programme of the Department of Computer Science and Software Engineering, The University of Western Australia, 2024